JunukCha/junukcha.github.io/about.md

 + Dangerous Region Approaching Worker Detection and Stopping Machine Device Based on Thermal Images, 2023.
 Applicant : UNIST and Hyundai

 ## Projects
-+ Development of vision recognition module for ARTG control, Ministry of Oceans and Fisheries, 2023.06 ~ present
++ Development of vision recognition module for ARTG control, Ministry of Oceans and Fisheries, Jun.
+2023 ~ Dec.
+2023
     - Detecting object and predicting multi agent's future trajectory with velocity

-+ Development of an optimized human detection system algorithm for production factory environments, Hyundai, 2022.06~2023.12
++ Development of an optimized human detection system algorithm for production factory environments, Hyundai, Jun.
+2022 ~ Dec.
+2023
     -  Detecting human segmentation masks and bounding boxes
     -  Improving performance for corner cases such as occluded people